Starman7312/Robotic-Car-Project/README.md

 The Controller Code folder contains the code and dependancies that needs to be run on the controller device (e.g. laptop, pc, other raspberry pi etc.)

-The Robot Code golder contains the code and dependancies that need to be run on the raspberry pi controlling the robot
+The Robot Code folder contains the code and dependancies that need to be run on the raspberry pi controlling the robot

 Please note: